 After 25 years of prepping, here’s our philosophy:

-- Some people spend $250 on food and some camping gear and consider themselves prepared, but prepping is a journey, not a destination.
+- Some people spend $250 or $2,500on food and some camping gear and consider themselves prepared, but prepping is a journey, not a destination.
 It is many small steps taken over the years.

 - At some point on your preparedness journey, you will find that you have committed to the prepper lifestyle.
 You will know this when you make sacrifices that move you forward on your prepping journey but are questioned by people who are not preppers.